 Julie E. Talbot

-Title: Marketing Director
+Title: Senior Director of Marketing

 Prior to Burts Bees, Talbot worked in marketing at Godiva Chocolatier in NYC where she was responsible for leading development, implementation, and launch of Godivas seasonal collections.
 This included developing fiscal year marketing plans with seasonal strategy and recommendations for promotions, events, in-store merchandising, and sampling, to grow the business.

 Talbot is a graduate of Virginia Tech’s Pamplin College of Business with a Marketing Management degree.
 She received her M.B.A. with a Marketing concentration from Rutgers University.